Teen-CS-Network/.github/CONTRIBUTING.md

 ---

-We appreciate your contributions and your effort to make the **Teenage Programmers** community better
+We appreciate your contributions and your effort to make the **Teen CS Network** community better